-While some businesses suffered through the challenges of 2020, others boomed more than ever and Yard Card Signs is one of them.
+While some businesses suffered through the challenges of 2020 and 2021, others boomed more than ever and Yard Card Signs is one of them.

 You’ve probably seen them around town in peoples yards or perhaps at business events and they are usually large, colorful, and are celebrating something exciting like a birthday, graduation, or newborn baby.